 The Peninsula Traffic Congestion Relief Alliance, (the Alliance) is San Mateo County's Transportation Demand Management Agency.
 Established in May 2000, as a result of the merger of the Multi-City Transportation Systems Management Agency and the Inter-City Transportation Systems Management Agency, the primary mission of the Alliance is "Working Together to Improve Our San Mateo County Commute."
-The Alliance does this by working with employers to develop and manage innovative partnerships to reduce peak period commute trips; with commuters to explore and utilize alternative transportation, and with public and private partners to collaboratively develop new resources and tools to expand transportation alternatives.
+The Alliance does this by working with employers to develop and manage innovative partnerships to reduce peak period commute trips; working with commuters to explore and utilize alternative transportation, and working with public and private partners to collaboratively develop new resources and tools to expand transportation alternatives.

-These TDM programs promote use of alternative modes of transportation including taking public transit such as SamTrans, Caltrain and BART, express employer shuttle bus connections from public transit, vanpools, carpools, residential shuttle buses, bicycling, and walking.
-The Alliance also provides for transit complementary programs such as the Emergency Ride Home Program and Downtown Dasher, a mid-day, ondemand taxi program.
+These TDM programs promote use of alternative modes of transportation including taking public transit such as SamTrans, Caltrain BART, and the San Francisco Bay Ferry (WETA), express employer shuttle bus connections from public transit, vanpools, carpools, residential shuttle buses, bicycling, and walking.
+The Alliance also provides for transit complementary programs such as the Emergency Ride Home Program and Downtown Dasher, a mid-day, on-demand taxi program.
 Specific programs offered through the Alliance include the following:

-Emergency Ride Home Program: Employers can provide their employees with the assurance that if the employee takes an alternative type of commute to work (other than their car) the employee can be provided a ride home if an emergency arises during the work day.
-The Alliance pays for 75% of the ride home either by taxi or 24-hour rental car and the employer pays the other 25%.
+Emergency Ride Home Program: Employers can provide their employees with the assurance that if the employee takes an alternative type of commute to work (other than their car) the employee can be provided a ride home or to a transit hub if an emergency arises during the work day.
+The Alliance pays for 75% of the taxi ride and the employer pays the other 25%.

-Vanpool Incentive Program: Employees who agree to drive a new vanpool for six months consecutively will receive a \$500 cash incentive.
+Vanpool Incentive Program: Employees who agree to drive a new vanpool for six months consecutively can receive a \$500 cash incentive.
 Other employees who agree to become passengers of the new vanpool for three months consecutively will be reimbursed half of their vanpool costs (maximum of \$100 per month).
 This is a one-time incentive program.

-Carpool Incentive Program: Employees and residents of San Mateo County who commit to carpooling together at least 2 days per week for 8 consecutive weeks receive a \$60 gas card (per passenger) as an incentive, \$80 is provided per passenger for those in a hybrid or clean air fuel vehicle.
+Carpool Incentive Program: Employees and residents of San Mateo County who commit to carpooling together at least 2 days per week for 8 consecutive weeks receive a \$60 gas card (per passenger).
 This is a one-time incentive to encourage solo drivers to carpool.

-Carpool to College and School Pool Program: Students who commit to carpooling together at least 2 days per week for 4 weeks receive a \$25 gas card (per passenger) as an incentive.
+Carpool to College and School Pool Program: Students who commit to carpooling together at least 2 days per week for 8 weeks receive a \$60 gas card (per passenger) as an incentive.
 While parents who agree to take their children to school with another parent and child of another family at least 2 days per week for 4 weeks during a semester of school will also receive a \$25 gas card (per participating parent) as a one-time incentive.

 Try Transit Program: Employees and residents of San Mateo County can try transit for free.
-Many of the local public transit agencies including Caltrain, SamTrans, BART, AC Transit and VTA provide tickets to get people who have not taken public transit, to try transit as a one-time incentive.
+Many of the local public transit agencies including Caltrain, SamTrans, BART, AC Transit and San Francisco Bay Ferry (WETA) provide tickets to get people who have not taken public transit, to try transit as a one-time incentive.

-Bicycle Parking Incentive and Safety Program: Employers can provide accommodation for employees interested in bicycling to and from work by installing bicycle racks or lockers at their business.
+Bicycle Parking Incentive and Safety Program: Employers and property owners/managers can provide accommodation for employees interested in bicycling to and from work by installing bicycle racks or lockers at their business.
 The Alliance provides 50% of the cost of the bicycle parking from basic bike racks to high security bike lockers, up to a maximum of \$500 per unit.
+Employers and property owners/managers who install three or more bicycle racks or lockers can qualify for additional reimbursements up to 67% of the costs.